Exploring events and characters in audio/visual texts

 Common errors to avoid in your coursework

-• Misconception: 'I don't need to plan my writing.'
-Correction: Planning helps you organise ideas and ensures you cover all parts of the task.
-Even a simple list of points can improve your work.
+- Misconception: 'I don't need to plan my writing.'
+Correction: Planning helps you organise your ideas and ensures your writing has a clear structure.
+Even a simple bullet-point list can improve your work.

-• Misconception: 'Reading is just about saying the words.'
-Correction: Reading involves understanding what the text means, finding information, and thinking about the writer's purpose.
+- Misconception: 'Reading is just about saying the words.'
+Correction: Reading involves understanding the meaning, not just decoding.
+Always ask yourself: What is the text about?
+What is the writer trying to say?

 Frequently Asked Questions